Do Probiotics Help GERD?

 Probiotics can help minimize a few GERD/acidity triggers, which, in turn, benefits the distressing GERD symptoms.

 Obesity/excess weight is a known trigger of acid reflux.
 The excess pound of flesh on your belly puts extra pressure, causing the food to reflux back up higher towards your esophagus instead of moving forward.
 Because probiotics can help reduce body weight through several mechanisms, they may also help fight the acid reflux symptoms as well as keep them at bay.
+This means probiotics may help GERD from the start!

 It is, however, important that you take any new supplement after consulting with your physician.

-3. Assist in Venting out stress
+3. Assist In Venting Out Stress

-The modern-day life imposes even greater psychological stress than ever.
+Modern-day life imposes even greater psychological stress than ever.
 Chronic stress has been tied to GERD.
 A chronically stressed person becomes oversensitive and starts perceiving even milder forms of esophageal issues as severe reflux symptoms.

 The most popular meds used to block acid production are the proton pump inhibitors (PPIs).
 Long-term use of PPIs can disrupt the bacterial balance of the gut.
 How?
 Research shows that PPIs suppress the stomach acid barrier that may cause small intestinal bacterial overgrowth or SIBO.
 This is because the acid acts as a barrier preventing the entry of harmful bacteria into the small bowel.